 Star Wars meets card game meets MOBA

-Really ambitious players who want to play an essential role in the ladder system can hardly avoid using real money - at least if one intends to achieve success in the foreseeable future.
-This is mainly due to the fact that the so-called “one-off cards” in tactical games often make the difference between victory and defeat.
-One-time cards, such as the Jedi Kanaan Jarrus known from the Rebels series or Pao from the film Rogue One, are each assigned to a specific leader.
-The powerful map variants can only be used if you have already unlocked the corresponding legendary commander.
-The trading area also helps, where players can exchange cards every six hours.
-For example, you can turn ten epic cards and a few in-game credits into a one-off card.
-At the beginning of the game, this option is of little interest due to the limited map resources.
-With regular games, on the other hand, your own deck of cards increases, so that swapping processes are a clever way to get good cards without real money.
+Really ambitious players who want to play an important role in the ladder system can hardly avoid using real money - at least if you intend to achieve success in the foreseeable future.
+This is mainly due to the fact that the so-called "one-off cards" in tactical games often make the difference between victory and defeat.
+One-off cards, such as Jedi Kanaan Jarrus from the Rebels series or Pao from the Rogue One movie, are each associated with a specific leader.
+The powerful card variants can only be used if you have already unlocked the corresponding legendary commander.
+The trade area, where players can exchange cards every six hours, also helps with this.
+From ten epic cards and a few in-game credits, for example, you can make a one-off card.
+At the beginning of the game, this option is still of little interest due to the few map resources.
+With regular games, on the other hand, your own deck of cards increases, so that exchange processes are a clever measure to get good cards without using real money.
 Netmarble Games continues Star Wars - Force Arena overall on a fair free-2-play model.
 During our game test we got from Star Wars - Force Arena In any case, not a single cent invested and still received or exchanged one or the other valuable card.

 The gameplay is based on a combination of two ongoing game trends: trading cards and tactical MOBA battles.
 MOBA stands for Multiplayer Online Battle Arena and is a real-time system (real-time strategy) in which players maneuver a hero or villain through the online arena at the touch of a finger during the battles and summon reinforcements by playing cards.
 Calling reinforcements costs energy points that charge slowly.
 The more powerful a unit, the more energy resources it devours.
 The location on the battlefield where the respective troops are to appear is also tactically important.
 Clever players put melee fighters in front of the opponent's nose as blockers or let ranged fighters spawn at a safe distance in order to safely eliminate opposing melee fighters.
 Even if it doesn't make the impression at first: Star Wars - Force Arena is more tactical than it seems.
 Decisive for success is a sensible composition of the deck of cards, taking into account the leader used in each case.
 Mainly because the one-off cards mentioned in connection with the leader generate huge synergies.
 Kanaan Jarrus fends off enemy blaster shots with his lightsaber and can therefore save time.